-- On-site human health: Asbestos Containing Material (asbestos cement) present within a former, now backfilled pit at Rathvilly Farm in the northeast of the site. - On-site human health: Potential for hotspots of petroleum hydrocarbons at the former petrol filling station in the central western boundary of the site. - On-site human health: Elevated contaminants at Lodge Farm and an isolated hotspot of hydrocarbons in the southwest of the site adjacent to the Grand Union Canal. - Plant Growth: Elevated concentrations of Boron and Copper in Made Ground that could impact on plant growth.
+- On-site human health: Asbestos Containing Material (asbestos cement) present within a former, now backfilled pit at Rathvilly Farm in the northeast of the site. - On-site human health: Potential for hotspots of petroleum hydrocarbons at the former petrol filling station in the central western boundary of the site.

+- On-site human health: Elevated contaminants at Lodge Farm and an isolated hotspot of hydrocarbons in the southwest of the site adjacent to the Grand Union Canal. - Plant Growth: Elevated concentrations of Boron and Copper in Made Ground that could impact on plant growth.

-A full assessment will be undertaken with recommendations forming a "Remediation Method Statement" This method statement would be anticipated to include practices such as:
+A full assessment has been undertaken within the PEIR (Chapter 13: Ground Conditions) with recommendations forming a "Remediation Method Statement (Appendix 13.8).
+This method statement includes practices such as:

 - Removal by specialist contractors of asbestos from buildings in accordance with relevant legislation, followed by controlled decommissioning, decontamination and demolition of site buildings and ancillary structures such as tanks and the existing drainage system. - Removal of the former fuel tanks at Lodge Farm and the Filling Station together with any petroleum hydrocarbon impacted soils around and below the tanks.
 Whilst not expected, any free phase hydrocarbons should be removed from the surface of the groundwater and treated or disposed. - It is anticipated that remediation can be undertaken by excavating the impacted soils (if required) which can then be stockpiled, screened or otherwise treated on site (e.g. bioremediation).
 Suitable material can be reused where appropriate under a Materials Management Plan and the unsuitable material removed from site.
-Given the volume of earthworks, it is anticipated that all materials are likely to be suitable for use on the site, as unsuitable material from the perspective of human health is likely to be suitable for reuse in the platforms in areas external to the proposed buildings, e.g. in noise bunds or landscaping areas - Earthworks on site should be subject to a watching brief by an independent geoenvironmental specialist to identify any areas of suspected contamination and recommend remedial measures. - It is recommended that consideration be given to incorporating basic protection measures.
+Given the volume of earthworks, it is anticipated that all materials are likely to be suitable for use on the site, as unsuitable material from the perspective of human health is likely to be suitable for reuse in the platforms in areas external to the proposed buildings, e.g. in noise bunds or landscaping areas. - Earthworks on site should be subject to a watching brief by an independent geoenvironmental specialist to identify any areas of suspected contamination and recommend remedial measures. - It is recommended that consideration be given to incorporating basic protection measures. - Installation of barrier pipework as necessary and agreed with the Water Authority.